jonathancross/j-renamer/README.md

 2. There is no `-end` parameter, the script just sequentially renames all files identified by the `-in` pattern.

-3. All files are renamed according to the output pattern, therefore existing file names will be destroyed.
+3. All files are renamed according to the output pattern, therefore **existing file names will be destroyed**.

    Given these files: dog.jpg, man.jpg, pizza.jpg